Today, I’m going to help you find the best propane smoker on the market today, to suit your own particular needs and budget.

 - Maintaining a temp under 250 is hard

-- Get some wood stove insulator tape to seal the door since it leaks
+- Get some wood stove insulation tape to seal the door since it leaks

-It’s called The Char-Broil Big Easy Infrared Smoker, Roaster, and Grill but the emphasis is on the roasting and grilling.
 This unit uses infrared technology to heat up to 400 °F (204 °C) in just a few minutes.
 The Big Easy works by heating the air between the outer and inner walls creating convective heat.

-One drawback is the top loading.
-If you want to check something on the lower rack of the two-tiered basket, you must open the lid and lift out all of the food losing heat and smoke in the process.
+One drawback of this gas smoker is the top-loading.
+If you want to check something on the lower rack of the two-tiered basket, you must open the lid and lift out all the food losing heat and smoke in the process.

-However, if you just want a nice oven roasted bird or chunk of meat with a little extra smoke, then this cooker works well.
-It takes up very little space standing only 36” tall and 23 inches in diameter.
+However, if you just want a nice oven-roasted bird or chunk of meat with a little extra smoke, then this cooker works well.

 - Holds 25 pounds of meat or a turkey

 - Can cook two chickens and a side dish on top.

 - Removable grease tray catches drippings to make gravy

 - Cooks like a convection oven with heat surrounding the meat from all sides